SAP-samples/teched2025-XP261/exercises/ex5/README.md

-# Exercise 5 - Provisioning to SAP backend systems
+# Exercise 5 - Provisioning to SAP back-end systems

 In this exercise, we will provision the new users and their authorizations to the SAP target systens.